-After we paid the 50k his stern expression suddenly turned into a friendly smile and he then guided us into the best spot.
-What I was really impressed by is that he only let about three groups get access at a time.
+After we paid the 50k his stern expression suddenly turned into a friendly smile, before he guided us into the best photo spot.
+What I was really impressed by was that he only let about three groups get access at a time.
 When we were finished, it was someone else’s turn.
 So again, it’s important to get there early.

 What to bring to Tegalalang Rice Terrace

-If you head here for sunrise, make sure to bring enough water.
+If you head to Tegalalang Rice Terrace for sunrise, make sure to bring enough water.
 It gets super hot and humid down in the valley, even in the early hours, and none of the stalls and warungs will be open at this time.
 The best option is to bring or buy a reusable water bottle as many restaurants and cafés in Ubud will give you a free refill when using a non-plastic bottle.

 - My trusty Olympus OM-D E-M10 Mark II